urbaman/HomeLab/Storage/Glusterfs/readme.md

 ## Mount at boot with systemd mount units

-Edit a file named after the mount path.
+Edit a file named after the mount path: `mounthpath.mount`.

 >**_NOTE:_** Don’t use a dash - in your path because a dash refer to a new branch on the folder tree and this will break the naming of the mount/automount file
 >